In search of cabin luggage light enough for me to lift into an overhead bin

 Delsey vs Samsonite - Packing a Carry-On for Paris

-To compare Delsey vs Samsonite in action, I packed each of them for a fall weekend in Paris.
-I am writing this during the height of Covid travel restrictions, so this would be an imaginary trip; a dry-run for a future holiday.
+To compare Delsey vs Samsonite in action, I packed each of them for a fall weekend in Paris, an imaginary dry-run for a future holiday.
 I would pack a wardrobe for three nights/four days: Two pants, three blouses, two sweaters, one blazer, pajamas and toiletries.
 And I’d pack one pair of boots.
 I’d take one warm coat and wear it on the plane.

 Despite my tendency to overpack, I do strive to pack as light as possible for Europe travel.
-Carry-on’s are much easier than larger bags when you are riding trains and subways; more the norm to get to and from the airport in Europe, versus North America, where we tend to take taxis.
+Carry-on’s are much easier than larger bags when you are riding trains and subways which are more the norm in Europe, versus North America, where we tend to take taxis.

 Packing for My Imaginary Trip to Paris

-I packed the Delsey bag first; because it is deeper there were a few different ways that my bulky toiletry bag and boots could fit in.
+I packed the Delsey bag first and because it is deeper there were a few different ways that my bulky toiletry bag and boots could fit in.
 Everything fit quite easily, which made me wonder what I was forgetting.
-I added an umbrella and a scarf; since I wasn’t actually going to Paris, I was satisfied that I had everything.
+I added an umbrella and a scarf and was satisfied that I had everything.
 Pretend packing is much less stressful than real packing.

 I took everything out and re-packed it into the Samsonite NeoPulse.
 Its shape is flatter and wider, so the piles couldn’t be as high and I spread things out a little more.
 My chunky boots wouldn’t fit on top of my jeans, as I had them in the Delsey.